sothawo/mapjfx-demo/README.md

 # mapjfx-demo

+> **Note March 2022**: I started mapjfx in December 2014 as a side project.
+In these seven years I learned quite some things by developing and maintaining it.
+But my focus has shifted and I don't have the time anymore to take care of this project.
+So from **March 2022** on, mapjfx will be out of maintenance.
+I'll do no further development on it.

 a demo application showing the possibilites of the [mapjfx](http://www.sothawo.com/projects/mapjfx/) component.
 The application's scene is built using an fxml file.